smaranjitghose/streamlit_course/Module 5/Module 5.md

 #### **Introduction**

-Imagine opening a PDF and being able to explore its pages right inside your app—no extra software, no switching tabs.
-Streamlit lets you turn static PDF documents into interactive experiences where you can skim through pages, read text, and preview content instantly.
-Streamlit provides built-in PDF display capabilities alongside powerful text extraction tools.
+PDF documents are ubiquitous in professional workflows—from reports and research papers to forms and legal documents—but working with them in web applications traditionally requires users to download files or switch between multiple applications to view content.
+This fragmented experience slows down productivity and creates barriers in data processing workflows where PDF content needs to be analyzed, searched, or transformed.
+Streamlit eliminates these friction points by providing built-in PDF display capabilities that allow users to interact with documents directly within the application interface.

-The combination of Streamlit's PDF display functions with libraries enables comprehensive document processing workflows.
-Users can upload PDFs, view them inline, extract metadata like page counts, and pull text content for analysis or processing.
+Streamlit's PDF display functions enable comprehensive document processing workflows where users can upload PDFs, view them inline with page navigation, extract metadata like page counts, and pull text content for further analysis.

-PDF processing capabilities enable applications for document review, content analysis, research tools, and any scenario where users need to work with PDF documents as part of their data workflow.

 #### **Mini Project**

-You need a quick tool to preview PDF documents before sharing them with colleagues or clients.
-The app should let you upload a PDF, show basic information like filename and page count, extract a text snippet from the first page for quick review, and display the full document for thorough examination.
+Lisa works at a law firm where she constantly deals with lengthy legal documents, but she only needs specific pages from these massive PDFs for different cases.
+Instead of sending entire 50-page contracts to clients when they only need to see page 12, she wastes time opening heavy PDF editors, navigating through dozens of pages, and trying to extract just the sections she needs.
+Her clients get frustrated receiving unnecessary pages, and she spends too much time on what should be a simple task.
+A PDF preview and extraction app would let Lisa quickly browse through documents, identify the exact pages she needs, and download only those specific pages to share with clients efficiently.

 ##### **Project Setup**